-It's important to consider both the culture and the government laws with regards to animals.
-For example, while Saudi Arabia doesn't have a big of a problem with animal cruelty like Japan does (where they legally kill animals every day), the country is simply not fond of either dogs or cats and you may not even be allowed to show them in public space (even on the streets).
+It's important to consider both the culture and the government laws with regard to animals.
+For example, while Saudi Arabia doesn't have a bit of a problem with animal cruelty like Japan does (where they legally kill animals every day), the country is simply not fond of either dogs or cats, and you may not even be allowed to show them in public space (even on the streets).

 The 6 Best Countries for Dogs

 When compiling a list of the “best” countries for dogs and dog lovers to relocate to, we took a few factors into consideration.
 Firstly, we considered statistics from World Animal Protection International – these statistics provide information on which countries have the best standards of care for animals.
 We've also considered news articles, tourist guides, and ex-pat accounts and noted local practices with regard to animal care.

 It’s important to note that while the countries listed below have a great reputation for the treatment of their dogs, this does not mean that all nationals from these countries exemplify these standards.
 If you are considering relocating to one of these countries with your dog, always do your due diligence.
 Research the particular area you will be traveling to, the accommodations that you are considering, and the individuals you will be entrusted with the care of your dog.

 Austria is easily one of the top countries in the world when it comes to fighting animal cruelty and enacting laws that protect pets, and it’s a gorgeous place to live as well.
 Before the rest of the developed world started catching up years ago, Austria had already enacted very strict animal rights laws with violators facing huge fines and even jail time.
 They've also been on top of different animal-related scams and banned online ads for selling pets.